Best VPN for Streaming in 2026: 10 Tools Ranked and Compared

 Pros:

-- Best Fire TV VPN app on the market — genuinely purpose-built
+- Best Fire TV VPN app available — genuinely purpose-built

 - Unlimited connections